fhamborg/news-please/README.md

 ```
 #!bash

-$ sudo newsplease
+$ newsplease
 ```

 news-please will then start crawling a few examples pages.
-To terminate the process simply press `CTRL+C`. news-please will then shutdown within 5-20 seconds.
+To terminate the process simply press `CTRL+C`. news-please will then shutdown within 5-60 seconds.
 You can also press `CTRL+C` twice, which will immediately kill all processes (not recommended, though).

 The results are stored by default in JSON files in the `data` folder.